matteo14c/HaploCoV/README.md

 * qualifier: qualifier of the geographic entity, accepted values are: region, country or area.
 Again, refer to [Geography and places](https://haplocov.readthedocs.io/en/latest/metadata.html#geography-and-places) for more details;
 * start-date: lower limit of the interval of time on which to execute the analysis (see [Dates and time in HaploCoV](https://haplocov.readthedocs.io/en/latest/metadata.html#dates-and-time-in-haplocov));
 * end-date: upper limit of the interval of time;
-* genomic-variants: a list of files with high frequency genomic variants (see  [Genomic variants file](https://haplocov.readthedocs.io/en/latest/haplocov.html#genomic-variants-files-configuration-ii)).
-Comma separated.
+* genomic-variants: a comma separated list of files with high frequency genomic variants (see  [Genomic variants file](https://haplocov.readthedocs.io/en/latest/haplocov.html#genomic-variants-files-configuration-ii)).
 Each file is used to derive novel candidate lineages/variants compared to a reference nomenclature.
+If you do not wish to use a precomputed file, you can use the special word *custom*.
+High frequency genomic variants will be computed by HaploCoV based on your selection.
 A distinct report file (.rep) will be generated for every file in this list.
-The name of the variant file is always appended to the name of the report, i.e if the name of your genomic variants file is \"myVar\" the name of the report will be \"_myVar.rep" (see below).
+The name of the variant file is always appended to the name of the report, i.e. if the name of your genomic variants file is \"myVar\" the name of the report will be "\_myVar.rep" if instead *custom* was used, the name will be "\_custom.rep" (see below).

 The file locales.txt included in this repository provides a valid example of a locales configuration file.

 ### Output (and intermediate files folder)

-The name of the main output by HaploCoV.pl is set automatically by the program by combining the value provided in the "location" (1rst) column, with value/values reported in the "genomic-variants" (5th) column of your locales configuration file.
+The name of the main output by *HaploCoV.pl* is set automatically by the program by combining the value provided in the "location" (1rst) column, with value/values reported in the "genomic-variants" (5th) column of your locales configuration file.
 In the example above 3 different output files will be obtained:

 * Italy_areas_list.txt.rep
 * Thailand_custom.rep